michalasobczak/simple_hpc/README.md

 It will work properly assuming you:
 - fetched code into $HOME/IdeaProjects/simple_hpc
 - downloaded JOCL library JAR into $HOME as well
-- built modules (main and reusing_code) to output out/production output folder
+- built modules (main and bandwidth) to output out/production output folder

 You can also run it directly from IntelliJ or other IDE.